Complete Cursor Pro Subscription Guide: Pricing, Payment Methods, Student Discount & Money-Saving Tips (2026)

 What’s the benefit exactly?

-This isn’t a stripped-down version or trial—it’s a legitimate Pro account.
-500 premium model requests, unlimited Tab completion, Claude 3.5 and GPT-4 at your disposal.
+This isn’t a stripped-down version or trial—it’s a legitimate Pro account: a $20/month usage-credit pool, unlimited Tab completion, and frontier Claude and GPT models at your disposal.

 Do I qualify for the application?